-Non-degree Undergraduate Admission: Students not working toward a degree may register as nondegree undergraduate students in any course for which they have the necessary prerequisites.
+Non-degree Undergraduate Admission: Students not working toward a degree may register as non-degree undergraduate students in any course for which they have the necessary prerequisites.
 An application for non-degree undergraduate student status may be obtained through the Office of Admission.
-Students classified as non-degree undergraduate students may become regular, degreeseeking students by meeting requirements for regular admission.
+Students classified as non-degree undergraduate students may become regular, degree-seeking students by meeting requirements for regular admission.
 No more than six (6) credit hours earned under this classification may be applied toward a degree.

 Readmission to LaGrange College: Following an absence from LaGrange College of three (3) or more semesters, or following any period of time during which a student was not in good standing during the last term in attendance at LaGrange College, or in the case of any student wishing to return to attempt additional coursework, submission of an Application for Readmission is required.
 This form is available in the Office of Admission.
-Any student absent from LaGrange College, may re-activate his/her file in the Registrar's Office.
+Any student absent from LaGrange College for 2 semesters or less, who was in good standing when he/she last attended LaGrange College, may re-activate his/her file in the Registrar's Office.
 These students do not need to apply for readmission.

 In the event that a student seeking readmission has attended another institution as a transfer student (not transient) since he or she left LaGrange College, then the student, if readmitted, is treated as a new transfer student.
 Students fitting this description are subject to the Bulletin in force at the time of transfer back to LaGrange College.
 Students who have not attended another institution are generally governed by the Bulletin in force at the time of their initial admission.
-However, students who have been out of school for four (4) calendar years or more re-enter LaGrange College under the Bulletin in force at the time of study.
+However, students who have been out of school for four (4) calendar years or more re-enter LaGrange College under the Bulletin in force at the time of readmission and resumption of study.